DrGoldfire/Z80.js/README.md

 There are no requirements placed on this object except that those four functions exist, and there are no other parameters required from you in order to set up the emulator.

-The constructor will return an object containing the following three functions, which are the entire public interface to the Z80:
+The constructor will return an object containing the following functions, which are the entire public interface to the Z80:

     reset()